IABTechLab/uid2docs/api/v2/guides/operator-guide-gcp-enclave.md

 ## Integration Deployment

-We can deploy new UID2 Operator in GCP VM Enclave into Integration Environment by preparing a certified cloud-init config for Integration Environment, and create a new Confidential VM that uses the cloud-init.
+We can deploy new UID2 Operator in GCP VM Enclave into Integration Environment by preparing a certified cloud-init config for Integration or Production Environment, and create a new Confidential VM that uses the cloud-init.

 This section describes the deployment process.

-### Input Variables
+### Cloud-init.yaml file

-The following variables need to be replaced in the cloud-init config template provided in the section below for running UID2 Operator enclave:

- - `<INPUT_API_TOKEN>` -- API token to connect to the Core service
- - `<INPUT_IMAGE_ID>` -- Digest id of the certified UID2 Operator container image to run
- - `<INPUT_DOCKER_PULL_CREDENTIAL>` -- Docker credential to pull

-Search for '<INPUT_xxx>' in the template file below and replace with actual values.

-Note that value for `api_token` can only be used with the designated UID2 Core environment (core-integ.uidapi.com for deploying to Integration Environment), and cannot be used against a different environment.
+During the registration process, you will be provided with a certified cloud-init-`<timestamp>`.yaml file.
+This file cannot be modified in any way as the sha256sum of the file is used as part of the attestation process.
+The contents of the file is discussed below, but the file is never created manually during the deployment process - it will always be created by IABTechLab during the process of setting up a new private operator.

+Note that the cloud-init.yaml file is specific to an environment, so you will have one for the Integration Environment, and one for the Production environment.

-### cloud-init template
+### cloud-init example

 This is the cloud-init template to use for deploying UID2 Operator Enclave into Integration Environment.
+This section discusses the contents of the file, but you must use the one provided during the registration process.

-Once the variables in it are replaced with actual values, the file content should be provided as custom metadata under the key `user-data` when creating the VM instance.
+The file content should be provided as custom metadata under the key `user-data` when creating the VM instance.
 This `user-data` metadata will be read and interpreted by the Container-Optimized OS (COS) VM disk during booting.

-As shown in the template below, it first disables remote SSH access, and then tells COS VM to docker pull certified UID2 operator docker image from UID2 project's official Container Registry and run the UID2 operator container as a systemd service.
+As shown in the example below, it first disables remote SSH access, and then tells COS VM to docker pull certified UID2 operator docker image from UID2 project's official Container Registry and run the UID2 operator container as a systemd service.